 - The reason why they live here is that their bodies are adapted to withstand such chilling temperatures, and they have lived here for centuries.

 - The Arctic is also rich in seals, which are the natural prey of polar bears.

 - However, sea ice is decreasing due to global warming, so they are beginning to spend four to six months of the year on land.

 - Polar bears thrive on the brink of ice.

 - This is where sea currents and wind meet, so ice forms and melts over and over.

-- This melting and refreezing of ice creates open spaces in the shelf of ice, which act as holes for seals to emerge from in order to breathe.
+- This melting and refreezing of ice create open spaces in the shelf of ice, which acts as holes for seals to emerge from to breathe.

 - Polar bears hunt for seals beside these breathing holes.